-The Company has adopted the World Diamond Counciløs voluntary system of industry self-regulation to help prevent the trade of conflict diamonds.
+The Company has adopted the World Diamond Council[®] voluntary system of industry self-regulation to help prevent the trade of conflict diamonds.
 As a consequence, the Company will not purchase rough diamonds, polished diamonds, or diamond jewelry unless the supplier is able to credibly warrant those diamonds to be conflict free.
 Likewise, all Company invoices for sale of rough diamonds, polished diamonds, and jewelry containing diamonds must include our own warranty consistent with the World Diamond Council s Statement of Warranty (õSOWö) (below).
-The Company requires that all employees undertake to help prevent the trade of conflict diamonds and, as a condition of continued employment, be bound not to buy any diamonds from firms that do not include the WDCøs SOW on their invoices, and not to buy any diamonds from suspect or unknown sources of supply or that originate in countries that have not implemented the Kimberley Process
+The Company requires that all employees undertake to help prevent the trade of conflict diamonds and, as a condition of continued employment, be bound not to buy any diamonds from firms that do not include the WDC[®] SOW on their invoices, and not to buy any diamonds from suspect or unknown sources of supply or that originate in countries that have not implemented the Kimberley Process requirements.
+See also Essential Guide to The Kimberley Process:

-Certification Scheme or that have not been exported in compliance with Kimberley Process requirements.
-See also Essential Guide to The Kimberley Process: http://media.wix.com/ugd/38caab_f3ed6d4022f2497680472688bbd52b54.pdf
+http://media.wix.com/ugd/38caab_f3ed6d4022f2497680472688bbd52b54.pdf